A well-established safety profile

-The Rebif® (interferon beta-1a) story begins long before it was approved by the FDA in 2002 for the treatment of relapsing forms of MS. In fact, Rebif's well-established safety profile is backed by more than 20 years of clinical trial and patient experience.
-You may want to talk about that perspective when you and your healthcare professional are choosing a treatment for relapsing MS. Be sure to talk with your doctor about it, as well as the other important safety information on this page.
+The Rebif® (interferon beta-1a) story begins long before it was approved by the FDA in 2002 as a relapsing multiple sclerosis treatment.
+In fact, Rebif’s well-established safety profile is supported by more than 20 years of combined clinical trial data and real-world patient experience.
+You may want to talk about that with your healthcare provider when choosing a relapsing MS treatment.
+Be sure to talk with your doctor about it, as well as the other Important Safety Information on this page.

 When you take Rebif, you can also count on the full support of MS LifeLines Nurses to help make sure you’re injecting safely and correctly.
 And if you ever have questions about Rebif, Rebif side effects, or relapsing multiple sclerosis, remember that the help of MS LifeLines® is only a phone call away.

-*Common adverse events have been consistent across clinical trials.
+*Common adverse events have been consistent across PRISMS AND EVIDENCE clinical trials.

 The safety and efficacy of treatment with Rebif beyond 2 years has not been established.

 Tell your healthcare provider if you are pregnant or plan to become pregnant.
 It is not known if Rebif will harm your unborn baby.
 Tell your healthcare provider if you become pregnant during your treatment with Rebif.